-Whether the conditions of environmental approval/clearance are being complied no. operations/offices operations of with?
-(Y/N) If no, the reasons thereof and corrective action taken, if any

-NA, as Tata Elxsi's offices are neither located in nor near ecologically sensitive areas assessments for projects for the current financial year
+Whether the conditions of environmental approval/clearance are being complied with?
+(Y/N) If no, the reasons thereof and corrective action taken, if any NA, as Tata Elxsi's offices are neither located in nor near ecologically sensitive areas

 12. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: